yiwei598/project2/README.md

 If we type three different text document into our command, and it will return the score of each document and told us it becomes better or not compared to previous one.

-The report is in _doc_ and the screenshot result is shown.
+The report is in project2 phase 1.docx and the screenshot result is shown.